Americana Tablescape for the 4th of July!

 These rustic wooden ornaments from Hobby Lobby made perfect napkin rings, and a takeaway for guests.

 It had to be two little red bedding Geraniums and two little green ferns.
 Of course, would you think I could find Geraniums of any size in June in Florida?
 Not a one at three different places.
 I finally settled on these sad little Salvia.
 Even then I must have picked up 40 Salvia plants.
-I gently shook each one to make sure there were enough red blooms that were not going to fall off to have some red blooms in my photos.
+I gently shook each one to make sure there were enough red flowers that were not going to fall off to have some red blooms in my photos.
+Small flags were added to the centerpiece to complete the look in the middle of the table.

-The dinner plates are Paige by The Pioneer Woman.
-These are a great pillar of my dinner plate collection, they are perfect for Valentine’s Day, Memorial Day, Fourth of July, and Christmas!
+The patriotic red dinner plates are Paige by The Pioneer Woman.
+These are a classic pieces of my dinner plate collection, they are perfect for Valentine’s Day, Memorial Day, Fourth of July, and Christmas!

 Similar Posts